Swiss chard nutrition

 Nutritious choice foods

-Nutritious choice foods are those that give you a significant chance of reaching eighty with all your marbles and joints intact.
+Nutritious choice foods are those that give you a significant chance of reaching your eighties and nineties with all your marbles and joints intact.
+Swiss chard is one important important factor.

 I particularly love Bernie's delicious spinach dip with any salad.